Safe Motherhood and Family Planning

 - Preventing obstetric fistula through village education on the cause of fistula

-Our main Safe Motherhood partners are nurses from the local health centers .
+Our main Safe Motherhood partners are nurses from the local health centers.
 We bring nurses to our villages to conduct outreaches on family planning, child spacing, and birth control options.
-They educate, pass out condoms, and, at the end of the session, offer free birth control options to all women who wish it.
+They educate the gathered women, and, at the end of the session, offer free birth control options to all women who wish it.
 As the birth control (both pills and injection) comes in three-month doses, we conduct quarterly visits.
+At the end of the Healthy Villages program, women are used to the routine of meeting for family planning sessions, and some communities continue outreaches by asking each woman to contribute a small amount for the nurse’s travel expenses to bring birth control methods to the village.